Phi Psi (professional)

 Phi Psi (ΦΨ) is an American professional fraternity in the field of textiles and manufacturing engineering.
-It was estalblished at the Philadelphia College of Textiles & Science in 1903.
+It was established at the Philadelphia College of Textiles & Science in 1903.

 History

-Phi Psi was established as a professional textiles fraternity on at the Philadelphia College of Textiles & Science, in Philadelphia, Pennsylvania.
-Its five founders were Robert M. Baeny, Paul Benninghoffen, Henry W. Eddy, Harold H. Hart, and Charles A. Kalenbach.
+Phi Psi was established as a professional textile fraternity on at the Philadelphia College of Textiles & Science, in Philadelphia, Pennsylvania.
+Its five founders were Robert M. Baeny, Paul Benninghofen, Henry W. Eddy, Harold H. Hart, and Charles A. Kalenbach.

 Established at the turn of the 20th Century, Phi Psi had three aims: